DANCE-Lab/DANCE-Wiki/docs/Research_Resources/IRB.md

 4. Ask questions!
 You can always [request a consultation with the UMN IRB](https://research.umn.edu/units/irb/how-submit/new-study)
 5. Look at existing IRB protocols in the lab to get a sense of the research we do and how others have drafted protocols in the past

+## Accessing DANCE Lab IRBs

+Previous IRB protocols can be found in the DANCE_IRB section of the [DANCE Google Drive](https://drive.google.com/drive/folders/16dbfKNJ_zwDbcHj4A_FXfwfrQlp-24_w?ths=true).
+It is very important to reference language and protocol numbers of already-approved IRB protocols when beginning a new one.
+Protocols are organized by name/number and further by submission type (e.g., initial submission, clarification, modification).
+All official IRB correspondence and stamped documents are also stored in these folders.